shuklaRishabh46/personal.rishabhShukla/README.md

 ### POST /step-description

 Analyzes a screenshot and returns a description of the clicked element.
+Also saves to database.

 **Request:** (to test locally)
 ```bash